 The anticipated ground movements due to swelling of the underlying soils at this site were estimated for slab foundation construction using the Texas Department of Transportation (TxDOT) procedures of test method TEX-124-E for determining Potential Vertical Rise (PVR).
-A PVR value of one and one half (1 1/2) inches was estimated for the stratigraphic conditions encountered in our subsurface borings.
+A PVR value of four (4) inches was estimated for the stratigraphic conditions encountered in our subsurface borings.
 A surcharge of 1 pound per square inch for the concrete slab, an active zone of 15 feet, and dry subsurface moisture conditions were assumed in estimating the above PVR values.